prysmaticlabs/documentation/website/docs/prysm-usage/running-a-validator.md

 #### Help!
 Something is messed up with the validator and I can't start it

-If you're encountering an unexpected issue that causes your client to crash or throw errors yuo cannot understand, you can always talk to your team on [Discord](https://discord.gg/hmq4y2P).
+If you're encountering an unexpected issue that causes your client to crash or throw errors you cannot understand, you can always talk to your team on [Discord](https://discord.gg/hmq4y2P).

 #### How can I stop being a validator?